ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

-This specification defines the "data stream" of an HTTP request as the bidirectional stream of bytes that follows the header section of the request message and the final, successful (i.e., 2xx) response message.
+This specification defines the "data stream" of an HTTP request as the bidirectional stream of bytes that follows the header section of the request message and the final response message that is either successful (i.e., 2xx) or upgraded (i.e., 101).

-In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section, or the response header section.
+In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section, or the final response header section.
 As a result, only the last HTTP request on an HTTP/1.x connection can start the capsule protocol.

 In HTTP/2 and HTTP/3, the data stream of a given HTTP request consists of all bytes sent in DATA frames with the corresponding stream ID.